spotweb/spotweb/docs/internal-nntp-migration.md

   transport and recovery paths covered by the existing pipelined retriever tests.
 Spots scheduled full spot retrieval remains functionally one-by-one inside the legacy orchestration, but the NNTP transport under it is central.
-- Read-only live smoke status from the previous audit: configured spots and reports groups proved receive/drop-in transport only.
-This was not parser/DAO integration and not a performance claim.
+- Manual live integration validation covered scheduled delta retrieval, full-spot reads, image reads, NZB reads and hand-off, plus repeated cursor/lock checks.
+These checks complement the deterministic fixtures; they are not a substitute for independent maintainer and provider testing.
 - Not live-tested: posting.
 Live NNTP POST is intentionally forbidden for this branch; only deterministic fixture POST framing is tested, and POST is not auto-retried because it is non-idempotent.